RupeshRavindraDharme/Dataprix2021/README.md

 ![image](images/Snap.png)

-The file paths in pd.read_csv() might have messed up.
+The file paths in pd.read_csv('filepath') might have messed up.
 Althought I have corrected them for the notebooks folder the submissions folder paths are not updated.